prog4biol/pfb2023/problemsets/Unix_01_problemset.md

     - How many files does it contain?
     - How many directories?

-4. Make a directory called `problemsets` in your home directory.
+4. Make a directory called `PFB_problemsets` in your home directory.

 5. Navigate into this new directory called problemsets.
 Verify that you are in the correct directory by using `pwd`.